skarab/raspberry-sampler/README.md

    6. ins. legato: play instru legato

 (7) midi attach/detach :
-   - tap it one time, then the next received midi key is attached
+   - tap it one time, then the next received midi key is attached.
-     note: a sample has a single attachment
+     Note: a sample has a single attachment.
-     If you switch another control before a note is received, it just cancel the tap
+     If you switch another control before a note is received, it just cancel the tap.
    - tap it two time to detach it

 (8) play